18 Insanely Effective Coupon Campaigns You Must Try

 Before implementing a happy hours campaign, make sure that your business struggles with seasonality.
 Even more importantly, ensure that your target audience can take advantage of your offer in the specific time window.
 An example of a failed happy hour campaign would be offering discounted language lessons for kids during school time.

 Put a spotlight on a new product or service by offering a unique coupon code only for a specific item in a limited timeframe.
 You can also drive demand and peak interest by running a pre-launch coupon campaign.
-You can add a splash of personalization by targeting only specific customer groups to collect a dedicated user base before the product launch.
+You can add a splash of personalization by targeting only specific customer groups to collect a dedicated user base before the product launch, for instance, offer pre-access only to your best customers.

 Share a 15% discount code for a new product with your loyal customers.
 To get some word-of-mouth going, you can also ask for reviews in exchange for an extra 5% off.